 www.widefitshoes.co.uk

-The I-Runner Maria Walking Trainers have plenty of wiggle room thanks to their wide toe box that provides plenty of space for potential swelling while also feeling cosy and secure, while there's also extra depth to give you room for any custom orthotics you may have.
-There's extra padding in the heel and a secure structure to stop your feet from slipping and to encourage better posture.
+The I-Runner Maria Walking Trainers have plenty of wiggle room thanks to their wide toe box, which provides plenty of space for potential swelling while feeling cosy and secure.
+There's also extra depth to give you room for any custom orthotics.
+Plus, extra padding in the heel and a secure structure to stop your feet from slipping and to encourage better posture.

 Pros